A Letter from Sustainable Summer’s Founders

 In 1987, the World Commission on Environment and Development first offered a definition of sustainability: “Meeting the needs of the present without compromising the ability of future generations to meet their own needs.”
 Unfortunately, our current global efforts to achieve sustainability are woefully inadequate, considering accelerating rates of population growth and consumption, and the rapid depletion of our planet’s natural resources.
 Today’s teenagers will be forced to confront these complex, global issues when they reach adulthood.
 At Sustainable Summer, our mission is to cultivate the next generation of environmental leaders though transformative study abroad experiences and field-based learning.

 The Sustainable Summer Experience

-Considerations for Choosing a Summer Abroad Program
+Considerations for Choosing a High School Summer Program

 Sustainable Summer is not the right program for every student, but if you’re intrigued by what you’ve read so far, we invite you to contact us and hope you’ll consider joining us for a Sustainable Summer experience.
 Please be in touch if you have any questions.
 Follow these links to learn more about Sustainable Summer, what make’s us different, and our leadership team.